peergum/peergum.github.io/_posts/2024-04-11-weekly-post-5.markdown

 and grab the whole package, or even more likely, your hosting provider already offers the option to install it for you.
 You're now really using explicitly an open-source package.
 You may tune it the way you want, adding plugins and themes, and whatever other stuff you can grab and is free, and make it your new home online.
 Amazing!
-By the way, have you ever wonder *who* wrote all these plugins and stuff?
+By the way, have you ever wondered *who* wrote all these plugins and stuff?

-If you're a developer, and are assigned, or assign yourself, a project, you have usually two ways to handle it: either you build it from scratch, or you put someone else code together and add the glue to make it work.
+If you're a developer, and are assigned, or assign yourself, a project, you have usually two ways to handle it: either you build it from scratch, or you put someone else's code together and add the glue to make it work.
 The former seems and is the long way home, and most people, myself included, would take the latter path to happiness (and hopefully pay).
 So the role of a developer often becomes one of an architect: find the best materials, and design a house that will use them,